mckayc/task-donegeon/README.md

 - [🛠️ Tech Stack](#️-tech-stack)
 - [🚀 Getting Started](#-getting-started)
 - [⚙️ Installation and Running](#️-installation-and-running)

+### What's New in Version 0.1.99 (October 2, 2025)
+-   **Critical Kiosk Security Fix:** Patched a major security flaw where the Kiosk Mode page (`/kiosk`) could be accessed without authentication in a new session (e.g., an incognito window).
+The application now correctly enforces the master `AppLockScreen` as the primary gatekeeper before any other content is rendered.
+-   **Kiosk Login Flow Fixed:** Resolved a critical bug where logging in from the Kiosk Mode screen would incorrectly redirect users to the main login page instead of their dashboard.
+The user login flow from the shared view is now seamless and correct.
+-   **Robust Kiosk State Management:** The logout process is now path-aware.
+Logging out from a Kiosk device correctly returns the user to the Kiosk selection screen, while logging out from a normal session correctly locks the application, preventing state confusion and fixing hard-refresh bugs.

 ### What's New in Version 0.1.98 (October 1, 2025)
 -   **New URL-Based Kiosk Mode:** Kiosk Mode has been re-architected to be more robust and reliable.
 It is no longer a device-specific state but is now accessed via a dedicated URL (`/kiosk`).
 This eliminates all state management bugs related to toggling the mode on and off.